petereon/battleship/NOTES.md

 - ✅ Update the formatter to handle the four boards
 - ⚠ Implement the UAT tests for the four boards

+## 6th Pomodoro

+Driver: Petko
+Navigator: G

+- ✅ Rename everything that mentions battleship to battleship
+- ✅ commit
+- ⚠ Update steps files to have given, when, then in the function names
+- ⚠ commit
+- ⚠ Replace own_board with
+- ⚠ Replace shots_board with target_grid
+- ⚠ commit